-I decided to write this invitation since I deliberately do not plead with people to share my stuff, to sign up to follow the blog, or to Like my FaceBook page.
+I wrote this invitation since I deliberately do not plead with people to share my stuff, to sign up to follow the blog, or to Like my FaceBook page.
 Those options are there for those who want them, but I promote them almost not at all.

 It occurred to me, since people ask, that people may not really know that I would love my stuff to be shared around.
 So here is an invitation.

 I write a lot about negative reinforcement.
-One of the reasons, I admit, is that I personally hate pressure, nagging, and attempts to influence my behavior, especially by self-interested people.
+One reason, I admit, is that I hate pressure, nagging, and attempts to influence my behavior, especially by self-interested people.
 A good friend says of me, “You’ll get along just fine with Eileen as long as you don’t try to get her to do something she doesn’t want to do.”
-I have a huge opposition reflex.

-You won’t see popups on my blog or FaceBook page, as long as I am in control.
-(I can’t imagine a situation where I would lose that control, but I tend to avoid absolute statements.
-Especially regarding FaceBook!)
+You won’t see pop-ups here or on my FaceBook page, as long as I am in control.
 And as long as I have the means, and the online providers don’t change the rules, you won’t see ads or anything else you have to click away on my blog or YouTube channel.

 II realize I’m privileged.
 I don’t have to make a living from this blog.
 I have empathy and respect for people who earn their living, or part of it, through providing online products and resources.
 I understand that the basic marketing principle is to provide some information for free, develop an email list, and use it to sell the product.
 Lots of folks are very generous with their information, and it’s fair to promote their goods or services that have a price tag as well.
 And really good marketing, rather than the ham-handed stuff that gets in your face, can be a pleasure to experience.

-I will certainly sign up for someone’s email list on occasion if they take a low pressure approach and put a signup box on the page somewhere, or if a popup comes up after I click to say I’m interested.
+I will certainly sign up for someone’s email list occasionally if they take a low pressure approach and put a sign-up box on the page somewhere, or if a pop-up comes up after I click to say I’m interested.
 And I have been known to pay for an ebook or other resource from someone after I sign up for their email distribution list.
 I’m not looking for a free lunch.
 I just want to make decisions on the merits that I perceive, not because someone got pushy.

 There’s a difference between making it easy to buy something and hard not to.

-My, this turned into a little bit of a rant, didn’t it?
+My, this turned into a bit of a rant, didn’t it?

 Spreading the Word